DennisHanyuanXu/Tiny-ImageNet/README.tex.md

 ![pretrained_tiny-imagenet-200_AlexNet_err_least](./results/pretrained_tiny-imagenet-200_AlexNet_err_least.png)

-The most-misclassified classes are those where the object’s shape or color is similar to objects of other classes (bucket) or where the background is too complex and the main object only makes up a small part of the image (plunger, bow tie).
+The most-misclassified images are those where the object’s shape or color is similar to objects of other classes (bucket) or where the background is too complex and the main object only makes up a small part of the image (plunger, bow tie).

 ![pretrained_tiny-imagenet-200_AlexNet_err_most](./results/pretrained_tiny-imagenet-200_AlexNet_err_most.png)